 - At least 54 sit-ups in two minutes

-- No less than 52 push-ups in 2 minute
+- No less than 52 push-ups in two minutes

 Following about two months in Air Force basic training at Lackland Air Force Base (AFB) Texas, new recruits who've made the initial cut for Pararescue still have a long road ahead of them: The Air Force allows two years to prepare their special forces troops for actual duty (taking into account not only training days, but off-duty, administrative, and travel time.)
 According to the Air Force Special Operations Command (AFSOC) website, the training pipeline is composed of eight different schools.

 It all begins with a nine-week Indoctrination Course at Lackland that seems like a combination of try-outs and a second boot camp, combining plenty of physically-punishing workouts with foundational basics like dive physics, cardiopulmonary resuscitation, weapons qualifications, PJ history, and leadership reaction course.

 Those that survive catch a flight to Georgia to attend Fort Benning's Army Airborne School, a three-week joint-service course for parachuting basics.
 If falling isn't your biggest fear, try drowning: next up are six weeks in Panama City, FL at the Air Force Combat Diver School and a day at Pensacola's Navy Underwater Egress training (where they teach you to escape from a drowning aircraft.)
 Further torture awaits at the two-week basic survival school at Fairchild AFB and five more weeks of free-fall parachuting at North Carolina Army outpost Fort Bragg.